Branko Oblak: Coaching career

 After retirement as a football player, Oblak started coaching at various Slovenian clubs, including three times at Olimpija Ljubljana, NK Naklo and FC Koper.
 He proved to be a good youth coach, so in February 2004 he was named the new Slovenia under-21 national coach.
 On 24 May 2004, he replaced Bojan Prašnikar as the head coach of the Slovenia national football team.
 The team started brightly under his guidance, with the highlight being a 1–0 over Italy (eventual World Champions) in a World Cup qualifying match.
 However, the team soon ran into a series of bad results, and the pressure mounted on Oblak, until finally in late 2006, he was fired from the job.
 He was succeeded by Matjaž Kek.
 In 2009, he again took the managers job at his home club NK Olimpija Ljubljana.
 He was relieved of his duties after only four games.

 In November 2003, UEFA member football associations organized surveys to find the best national players in 50-year period of existence of UEFA.
-In Slovenia Branko Oblak was awarded this title, "beating" rivals such as Srečko Katanec and Zlatko Zahovič.
+In Slovenia Branko Oblak was awarded this title, "beating" rivals such as Srečko Katanec and Zlatko Zahovič, both of whom represented Slovenia as an independent nation.